What is the difference between the Care Certificate Summary and Care Certificate Interview courses?

 • How to Sign Off the Care Certificate

 As a manager, you must sign off your learner’s care certificates.
 If you access the managers dashboard and go into the activity reports, you can filter for Care Certificate on the right-hand side in the course filter.
-If you click the blue ‘View’ ...
+If you click the white ‘View’ ...

 • Skills for Health aligned courses